 “Real mystic music cannot be heard with these ears.
 It is everywhere.
 You, too, will experience this sensation when your consciousness rises.
 But don’t stop at this stage.
 Continue towards your goal.
 Don’t be enticed by other desires.
 When you have even renounced the desire for salvation, then there will be nothing else to entice you.

 “Focus on your goal.
 Fruit will follow naturally.
 Remember two important things: love for the Creator and the desire to experience Divine Union.
 Keep these two things constant in your mind.”

 “Then will I get a glimpse of the Creator?”

 “Bharthari, you are still confused.
 You cannot see the Creator with these eyes.
 These eyes can only visualize the world.
 They are perishable.
 They can only see worldly sights.
 To see the Creator, one has to look inward.
 Nam will take you to the end of the visible world.
 From there, it is up to the Creator.
 You may experience a Divine pull.
 It will be in the form of a sensation.
-Then you will experience the Creator within your body and outside in nature.
-In this state of Divine union, you will get an incessant glimpse.”
+Then, you will experience the Creator within your body and outside in nature.
+You will get a constant glimpse into this state of Divine union.”

 Sighing, Bharthari said, “Is this really true?
 Please don’t stop speaking.
 The lips of my ears should keep on drinking from the bowl of these words of nectar.
 Please take me along and keep me at your feet.”

 “It is not yet the time to take you along.
 Recite Nam, be immersed in Nam, and your time will come.”